Founder's Note

 Why Gold Standard Governance Exists

-For most of our professional life, we worked in management systems—how organizations perform, how they fail, and how they improve.
+For most of my professional life, I worked in management systems—how organizations perform, how they fail, and how they improve.
 Winning performance isn't a matter of luck, it's a matter of doing what winners do.

 In high-performing organizations, certain principles are non-negotiable: